Funded Externships

 The nature of these externships vary a great deal.
 The best way to ascertain the responsibilities, benefits, and experiences that a particular externship will entail is to go to the website address, given below, for each institution and organization.

-- Institutions and Organizations Providing Externships
+- Institutions and Organizations Approved for Externships

 The Talsky Center funds externships for eligible MSU Law students at the following institutions and organizations: